 - Lending to SMEs - the FCA published a 'Dear CEO' letter on 15 April 2020, to banks on lending to SMEs.
 The letter acknowledges the efforts by the banking sector in accommodating the Government initiatives, in particular the CBILS.
 While the activity of lending to a SME sits outside the FCA's scope, the SMCR defines the responsibilities and accountability of Senior Managers in banks and their responsibilities in the activity of lending to SMEs.
 In the letter, the FCA also announced the establishment of a new small business unit to coordinate the management of small business issues including: ensuring regulated firms are providing adequate support, gathering market information on their treatment by financial services firms, and responding to any issues identified.
 In a subsequent 'Dear CEO' letter, dated 28 April 2020, the FCA stated that it expects financial firms to continue to provide strong support to customers and ensure fair treatment of corporate customers preparing to raise equity finance.
 If banks fail to meet their obligations to treat customers fairly and act in the best interests, distort competition, undermine market confidence or call into question a firms and individuals integrity, they risk breaching the FCA's rules and principles.
 The FCA will not hesitate to take action and it urged firms to review the current systems and controls.

 - Insurance products – Mr Woolard said, "[w]e expect all firms to be clear and not misleading whenever they communicate and be fair and professional in how they deal with their customers."
 Insurance providers should make consumers aware of the scope of their cover and any exemptions, with information "on firms' websites in a clear, concise way".
 The FCA has provided specific information for consumers and expectations of firms.
 Further, the FCA published a 'Dear CEO' letter on 15 April 2020, to insurance firms reminding them of the essential service they provide to customers and the need for clear, accurate and timely information being provided.
 It encouraged firms to assess and settle claims quickly, including part payment of a claim, and reminded firms of the option to use the Financial Ombudsman Service (FOS) for faster decisions in some cases.
 On 29 June 2020, the FCA provided further guidance on handling consumer claims and refund requests.
 Insurers must treat customers fairly and take into account that this a stressful time for customers.
 The FCA has stated that regulated firms can agree a convention to work together to settle claims efficiently without having a negative impact on consumers.
 Further, on 31 July 2020, the FCA published a consultation aimed at credit and debit card firms and insurance providers, with guidance on handling cancellations and refunds enquires and claims from consumers.
-The FCA requests all comments by 13 August 2020.
+The FCA requested all comments by 13 August 2020.
 The FCA considered the feedback and published its final guidance in October 2020, which is effective until 2 April 2021.
 On 12 February 2021, the FCA published a consultation to consult on the guidance that would take effect from 2 April 2021.
 The consultation closes on 26 February 2021.

-- Insurance and premium finance firms – on 14 May 2020, the FCA published its finalised guidance for insurance and premium finance firms in dealing with customers in temporary financial difficulty.
+- Insurance and premium finance firms – on 14 May 2020, the FCA published its guidance for insurance and premium finance firms in dealing with customers in temporary financial difficulty.
 Firms should re-assess the risk profile of the consumer, consider if there are better suited alternative products that can be offered, work with the consumer to avoid the need for cancellation of necessary cover and waive associated fees including cancellation fees.
 The measures come into force on 18 May 2020.
-On 24 July 2020, the FCA announced its proposal to extend these temporary measures and published the updated guidance which made some changes, based on market feedback, to the initial measures to clarify its expectations when firms are required to send information to customers under the Consumer Credit Act 1974.
+On 11 August 2020, the FCA announced its extension of these temporary measures and published the updated guidance which made some changes, based on market feedback, to the initial measures to clarify its expectations when firms are required to send information to customers under the Consumer Credit Act 1974.
 Firms should continue to consider what options they can offer customers including premium reductions, offering an alternative product, waiving fees and payment deferrals.
 The FCA also published the COVID-19 Premium Finance (No 2) Instrument 2020 (FCA 2020/39) on 6 August 2020, amending rules in the Consumer Credit sourcebook (CONC) to give effect to the updated guidance.

 - Financial system to support recovery – in a speech on 16 June 2020, Charles Randell, Chair of the FCA and PSR, discussed the need to reassess our approach to consumer debt, high risk retail investments and financial exclusion to support the recovery from COVID-19.
 Consumer and business debt are becoming unsustainable and COVID-19 has reinforced Mr Randell's concerns about risky investments for retail customers.

 - Senior Managers and Certification Regime (SMCR) - on 3 April 2020, the FCA and PRA set out their expectations relating to the SMCR for solo-regulated and dual-regulated firms, which are summarised in our special two-part alert: Part 1 (solo-regulated firms) and Part 2 (dual-regulated firms).
 Following the announcement by HM Treasury to delay the certification deadline for solo-regulated firms from 9 December 2020 to 31 March 2021, on 17 July 2020, the FCA published a consultation paper seeking views on:

 - Approved persons regime (APR) – the FCA published a statement on 30 June 2020 setting out its expectations to help benchmark administrators and firms using Appointed Representative (AR) arrangements apply the APR during the COVID-19 pandemic (in addition to their expectations relation to the SMCR above).
 The FCA issued a direction relating to a modification by consent to the 12-week rule, which will allow temporary arrangements for controlled functions for up to 36 weeks.
 Additionally, furloughed staff, unless leaving their post permanently, can retain their approval during their absence and will not need to be re-approved by the FCA.
 In this regard, the FCA does not expect firms to notify it under Form D of the temporary arrangements set out in its statement but, it does expect the arrangements to be clearly documented internally.